Water diplomacy, a tool for climate action?

-This session will discuss under what conditions water diplomacy can contribute to broader regional cooperation beyond water.
-After an introductory keynote, it will feature a panel discussion bringing together experts from the water, climate change and diplomacy and security communities to discuss how diplomatic tools can be used to advance climate and security goals, with examples from the Central Asian region and the Mekong basin.
-Other members of the audience will be encouraged to share their views and experiences.
+This session discussed under what conditions water diplomacy can contribute to broader regional cooperation beyond water.
+After an introductory keynote, it featured a panel discussion bringing together experts from the water, climate change and diplomacy and security communities to discuss how diplomatic tools can be used to advance climate and security goals, with examples from the Central Asian region and the Mekong basin.

 Welcome – Beatrice Mosello, adelphi

 Introduction: “Emerging trends in water diplomacy” – Susanne Schmeier, IHE Delft

 Panel discussion: “How has water diplomacy been used to advance climate and security goals?”

 Anoulak Kittikhoun, Mekong River Commission